 Please contact our office if you have any questions regarding payments or financial options that are currently available.
 We look forward to serving you!

 Dental Benefit Plans

-Your insurance is an agreement between you, your employer, and your insurance company.
+Your dental benefit plan is an agreement between you, your employer, and your insurance company.
 If you provide us with your insurance information, we are happy to send a claim on your behalf to your insurance company.
-You are responsible for providing the correct and complete insurance information to us to avoid delays.
+You are responsible for providing the correct and complete insurance information to avoid delays.